stepanstipl/kore/doc/kore-development/clusterappman.md

-# Clusterman
+# Clusterappman

-Clusterman is a binary built as part of Kore that provides:
+Clusterappman is a binary built as part of Kore that provides:
 1. Simple single deployment for bootstrapping Kore capabilities into kubernetes clusters
 1. A capability for reporting the status of all Kore provided components / **cluster apps** in a Kubernetes cluster (**coming soon** - see [appvia/kore/#89](https://github.com/appvia/kore/issues/89)

-`kore-clusterman` is deployed automatically by the Kore API server in a new Kubernetes cluster after it is created.
+`kore-clusterappman` is deployed automatically by the Kore API server in a new Kubernetes cluster after it is created.

 It is delivered as part of the Kore container.